 The diet's popularity came back in the late 1990s, mostly due to television programs highlighting the diet's impact on epilepsy.
 Since then, it has become one of the most popular diets around today.

 The Perks of a Keto Diet

 For busy people, this diet is perfect.
-Meals can often be made in slow-cookers, pressure cookers, and instant pots, which makes dinner prep all too easy.
-Keto is also perfect for those who are on a gluten-free diet, as its dependence on whole foods discourages use of ingredients containing gluten.
+Meals can often be made in slow cookers, pressure cookers, and instant pots, which makes dinner prep all too easy.
+Keto is also perfect for those who are on a gluten-free diet, as its dependence on whole foods discourages the use of ingredients containing gluten.
 Low-carb keto removes gluten almost completely, which is why it is always best to check the list of ingredients before making a meal.